ivivanov/gointerview/content/030-testing.md

 +++

 # Go Testing Fundamentals

-*Best Practices and Common Questions*
+_Best Practices and Testing Patterns_

 ## Questions?

 1. What are some best practices for writing unit tests in Go?
 1. Explain how to use table-driven tests in Go with an example.
 1. What is mocking and how do you handle it?
 Give an example.
 1. What is the difference between mock and stub?